 Designing Storage Space in Your New Timber Frame Home

 As you work with Woodhouse to design your new custom timber-framed home, you will likely be simultaneously preparing to move out of your current home.
 As you take stock of your belongings, you may be surprised at the collection of “stuff” you’ve accumulated.
 One puts something in a closet or a storage space, then 10, 20 or even 30 years will fly by and you will look at that stuff and think, “Why the heck did I save that?”

 This lesson is important to remember when choosing how much storage space you need for your new timber-framed home.

 Calculating Storage Space Needs

 Some people are minimalists, who feel a sense of freedom with less clutter.
-On the other end of spectrum are hoarders.
+On the other end of the spectrum are hoarders.
 Most of us fall somewhere in the middle.

 The old axiom in home design is to devote 10% of square footage to storage.
 Following this rule, for a 5,000-square-foot home, you should have roughly 500 square feet of storage.
 Decrease or increase storage size as necessary.
-Most timber frame homes do not have attics, making it extra important to carefully plan you new home’s storage spaces.
+Most timber frame homes do not have attics, making it extra important to carefully plan your new home’s storage spaces.

 Identify Your Storage Strategies

 - Linens/Towels/Bath Needs: Design linen closet space near bedrooms and baths or opt to have built-ins added to the bathrooms to store these items.

 - Coat Closets: Add coat closets next to the front entrance and the garage entrance.